microsoft/pai/hadoop-ai/README.md

   sourcefile: org.apache.hadoop.yarn.util.LinuxResourceCalculatorPlugin

-   In the node manager, the node's GPU capacity is collected by running a nvidia-smi command when the Node Manager service starts.
-We only collect the GPU capacity during NM's initialization.
+   The node's GPU capacity is collected by running a nvidia-smi command when the NodeManager service starts.
-   Node manager heartbeat does not report resource utilization status in Hadoop 2.7.2.
-In Hadoop 2.8 or later, Node Manager heartbeat is reporting the local resource information, we will consider adding more GPU status in the heartbeat.
+   NodeManager heartbeat will also report the GPU utilization status to ResourceManager.
+User can config the yarn.gpu_exclude_ownerless_gpu.enable and yarn.gpu_not_ready_memory_threshold-mb to exclude the GPU which is not ready for serving.

+   The node's Port using information are collected through command "netstat -anlut" in NodeManager, The NodeManager heartbeat will also report the Port real time using status to ResourceManager. user can config the yarn.nodemanager.resource.ports to set the serve port range.

 ## Web apps   ##